lucpattyn/webaudio/Readme.md

-WebSocket Audio API
+WebSocket Audio/Video API
 ====================
-#### Library to broadcast the sound from the microphone through a WebSocket
+#### Library to broadcast the sound from the microphone and video from camera through a WebSocket

+This library is basically and enhancement over https://github.com/Ivan-Feofanov/ws-audio-api

 This library can work in two ways: